TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 A number of websites these days prioritise cash flow through paywalls, subscriptions, and invasive ads, ruining user experience in the process.
 Sure, we have different objectives.
 Businesses often employ blog posts for marketing, SEO, and revenue-generating purposes.
 But I'm not a business, and I believe user experience comes first.

-Personally, I'm not against ads as long as they're non-invasive, don't ruin the reading experience, and respect privacy.
-I may or may not introduce ads in the future; but if I do, you can rest assured I'll carefully select an appropriate ad provider and place ads without compromising user experience.
+{# Personally, I'm not against ads as long as they're non-invasive, don't ruin the reading experience, and respect privacy.
+I may or may not introduce ads in the future; but if I do, you can rest assured I'll carefully select an appropriate ad provider and place ads without compromising user experience. #}

-If you have any complaints, you know where to contact me.
-I'm open to suggestions.

 ### Recent Site News